 Permissions Problems - The permissions on your php scripts need to be set so they are readable by the web server.
 In addition, the full path leading up to the script must be searchable by the apache server.
 The easiest way to do this is to make sure your cgi-pub directory (and any sub-directories you create there) are world searchable.
 This can be done in a number of different ways but one simple way is as follows:

-You will also get errors if your cgi-pub directory is writable by others so you can make sure this is not a problem by running something like:
+You will also get errors if your cgi-pub directory or php scripts are writable by others so you can make sure this is not a problem by running something like:

 - suPHP Errors - See the above section on suPHP for information about possible problems you may encounter when running under suPHP.